defold/extension-pad/docs/index.md

 ### Add asset pack to the application bundle

 When the asset pack has been produced it needs to be merged into the the main application bundle.
-Unzip the asset pack archive it and write the files to the main application bundle.
+Unzip the asset pack archive and write the files to the main application bundle.

 ```sh
 # unzip asset pack to folder 'assetpack'